thewitcher745/CAN-support-bot/README.md

 - Category memberships

 This data can be exported to CSV format using the export history feature.

+## Language Support

+The bot supports two languages:
+- English (EN)
+- Turkish (TR)

+The language is set at startup using the --locale argument (e.g., --locale EN or --locale TR) and remains consistent throughout the bot's lifecycle.
+The user interface (messages, keyboards, etc.) will be displayed in the selected language, while the admin panel remains in English.

 ## How to Find a User ID